takigama/HomeAutomationExperiments/README.md

 ## work in progres
 Note, i just started this in late october - its very much a work in progress!

+## Hardware
+The kicad project is just a little daughter board for an ESP-01 that makes it easier to control ws2182's.
+5V input with a reg on board and a level shifter for the signal line